-Option Action Add or Modify a task You add or modify a task through the 'Task Detail' dialog, which displays when you double-click on an entry (edit) or blank line (create).
+Add or Modify a task You add or modify a task through the 'Task Detail' dialog, which displays when you double-click on an entry (edit) or blank line (create).
 Delete a task Right-click on the message and select the 'Delete' option.
 You are prompted to confirm the deletion.
 Select columns Right-click on the column headings and select the 'Field Chooser' option, which enables you to add or remove specific columns from the display.
 You can also click on the column headings and drag them across the header bar to reposition the columns in a different sequence.
-Reorganize tasks in the list Either: , and the second Click on the column heading and click on the arrow head to list items in order or reverse order, or Right-click on the column headings and select the 'Enable Group Box' option to organize the messages into groups You can also use the filter bar to filter the display on an appropriate column value, such as the value 'New' in the 'Status' column; to display or hide the filter bar, right-click on the column headings and select the 'Toggle Filter Bar' option.
+Reorganize tasks in the list Either: Click on the column heading and click on the arrow head to list items in order or reverse order, or Right-click on the column headings and select the 'Enable Group Box' option to organize the messages into groups You can also use the filter bar to filter the display on an appropriate column value, such as the value 'New' in the 'Status' column; to display or hide the filter bar, right-click on the column headings and select the 'Toggle Filter Bar' option.
 Set persistent Status filter Right-click on the tab and select the 'Set term filter' option.
 The 'Filter by Status' dialog displays, which enables you to select to list tasks of any status or only of one specific status.
 The filter you set persists when you close the Personal Tasks window or exit from Enterprise Architect.
 Print the task list Right-click on the tab and select the 'Print List' option.
 The 'Print' dialog displays, on which you specify the local printer and the print characteristics.

-Project Window
+Project Tools Window

-The Project window shows the records of these quantities associated with an element contained in the model:
+The Project Tools window shows the records of these quantities associated with an element contained in the model:

-- Decisions choice made on a requirement of the element - Events action taken on a requirement of the element - Effort effort expended in work on the element - Risks risk associated with the element - Metrics metrics measured for an element
+- Decision a choice made on a requirement of the element - Event an action taken on a requirement of the element - Issue a failure of the element to meet a requirement - Task an item of work on the element assigned to a resource to meet a requirement - Effort effort expended in work on the element - Risks risk associated with the element - Metrics metrics measured for an element

-A separate tab of the Project window displays for each of these quantities.
+A separate tab of the Project Tools window or - for Issues and Tasks - report list displays for each of these quantities.